by

 • Location

-Not all graduate schemes that are open to chemistry graduates are directly about chemistry or involve laboratory work.
-Some may be offering roles in sales, purchasing, quality control, or data science.
+Not all graduate schemes open to chemistry graduates are directly about chemistry or involve laboratory work.
+Some may offer roles in sales, purchasing, quality control, or data science.

-1. Data science and software development – solve a wide range of problems in science and engineering in connection with the manipulation of complex sets of data.
-Skills in software development are required for data visualisation.
+Explore graduate schemes for data science if you want to weave technology skills into your chemistry career.
+These schemes teach you to solve a wide range of problems in science and engineering in connection with the manipulation of complex sets of data.

 A chemistry graduate scheme may include working in nanotechnology

-Graduate schemes are a good starting point for fresh graduates who are inexperienced in the workplace and want to figure out where they are going to fit best.
+Graduate schemes are a good starting point for new graduates who are inexperienced and want to discover the best workplace for their skills and personality.
 Both private companies and government institutions offer graduate schemes.

-Just like applying for a ‘regular’ job, you need to strategize and be competitive and resourceful when you apply.
+Just like applying for a “regular” job, you need to strategise and be competitive and resourceful when you apply.
 Here are some things you can do to secure a slot in graduate schemes:

 • Know the different options available to you